Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Discussion

 \section{Discussion}

 This study concentrated on the effective application of sampling weights for the analysis of sampled data with nonresponse.
 While our estimators are widely applicable, they are not without limitations.
-Firstly, Condition \ref{c2}, addressing the ignorability of the response mechanism, may be restrictive for practical research.
-As a result, it is essential to refine our methods to accommodate non-ignorable or missing not at random (MNAR) response mechanisms.
+Firstly, Conditions \ref{c1} and \ref{c2}, addressing the ignorability of the response mechanism, may be restrictive for practical research.
+As a result, it is essential to refine our methods to accommodate non-ignorable or missing not at random response mechanisms.
 Secondly, our methodology requires the external information to be completely sampled, which means that any parameters dependent on the outcome variable ($y$) are excluded from our current framework.
 Exploring ways to modify our techniques to include such parameters is a valuable avenue for future research.
 Thirdly, this study presupposes the background superpopulation model.
 Exploring a finite population asymptotic framework is a pressing necessity.
 Furthermore, advancing our optimal estimators to embrace Bayesian empirical likelihood represents a significant practical endeavor \citep{rao2010, zhao2020}.
+Finally, our current framework assumes Poisson sampling, which allows us to use standard independent and identically distributed assumptions in the semiparametric theory.
+Extending our methodology to accommodate more general sampling designs, such as stratified or unequal probability sampling, introduces significant theoretical challenges due to the inherent non-i.i.d. nature of the data.
+Foundational work by \cite{mcneney2000application} has developed semiparametric theory under non-i.i.d. settings and established the convolution theorem that provides a semiparametric efficiency bound.
+Building upon such frameworks to incorporate complex sampling designs into our setting remains an important and challenging direction for future research.